 Who are we?

-THE CHOIR SCHOOL is a low-cost after-school program supported by the Episcopal Church of St. Luke & St. Matthew.
+THE CHOIR SCHOOL is an after-school music program supported by the Episcopal Church of St. Luke & St. Matthew.
 We follow the Royal School of Church Music’s “Voice for Life” curriculum in which singers gain vocal skills and musical understanding while learning classical music, both sacred and secular.
-In September 2024, the program is open to all second and third grade students, regardless of religious affiliation or church membership.
-In this first year of the program, the Choir School will have a smaller number of vacancies to account for future growth, and allow choristers to develop their abilities at an even pace with one another.
-Future years will accommodate older classes.
+In September 2025, the program is open to all second – fourth grade students, regardless of religious affiliation or church membership.

 Why sing in a choir?